If you’re wondering about how to create an online course for free, you’ll love this guide.

-While there are many course platforms, I recommend Teachable if you want a free course creation platform.
+While many options are available, we recommend Thinkific if you want a free course creation software.

-Another great thing about Teachable is that it is super easy to use, and you can get your course online, even if you have zero technical skills.
+Another great thing about Thinkific is that it’s super easy to use, and you can get your course online even if you have zero technical skills.

-To make screencast videos for your course, you’ll need screen recording software, and the one I recommend is Screencast-O-Matic.
+To make screencast videos for your course, you’ll need a screen recording software.
+The one we recommend is Screencast-O-Matic.

-It comes with a free plan that works on both Windows and Mac and includes the ability to both record your screen and edit your videos.
+It has a free plan that works on both Windows and Mac and includes screen recording and video editing features.

-Moreover, Screencast-O-Matic gives you editing tools to make the videos more polished.
-So you can remove unnecessary portions, mix and match other media, add audio effects, etc.
+- The video editor helps you polish the videos, so you can remove unnecessary portions, mix and match other media, add audio effects, and more.

 Now, there are a couple of limitations to Screencast-O-Matic’s free plan.

-First, it limits the length of videos you can record with it to 15 mins.
-And second, it places a watermark inside your videos.
+First, it limits the video length to 15 minutes.
+Second, it places a watermark inside your videos.

-But in my view, these limitations shouldn’t be a deal-breaker in any way.
-Moreso, because Screencast-O-Matic’s paid plan costs just $48/year, and you can always switch to that.
+However, in our view, these limitations shouldn’t be a deal-breaker.
+Because the paid plan only costs $48/year, you can always switch to that.

 Google Docs is the most popular tool for writing text content for any purpose, and online courses are no exception.
-So you’ll be using it pretty extensively while creating your online course.
+You’ll be using it quite extensively.

-The good thing is that it’s completely free, gives you a lot of freedom to format your content, plus lets you convert docs into PDFs from within the tool.
+The good thing is that it’s completely free, it gives you a lot of freedom to format your content, and it lets you create an online course PDF by converting your Docs within the tool.

 Moreover, you can share documents on the cloud with your team members and organize your online course content in folders.

-Overall, Google Docs is a pretty versatile tool, and you’ll use it for various aspects of online course creation.
+Overall, Google Docs is a pretty versatile tool, and you’ll use it for various aspects of the course creation process.

 Using presentation slides is an effective way to create course videos.

-They let you quickly create slides with text and images.
-You can also add animations and other effects to your slides.
+They let you quickly create slides with text and images, and you can also add animations and other effects.

-Finally, you can add narration to your slides and turn them into videos.
-And, you can also export it as a presentation file and add it to your course as an additional resource.
+Finally, you can add narration to your slides, turn them into videos, and even export them as a presentation file and add it to your course as an additional resource.